2020 Film Pittsburgh Fall Festival: Staff Picks

 Jenna Potts, Marketing and Communications Coordinator

 Shorts Comedy Block - Like all good comedies, these films thoughtfully challenge stereotypes, but in the best way possible—through humor.
 And after all that has been 2020, we need a good laugh!
 Sunday Dinner is raunchy, full of twists, but ultimately very touching.
-Gratitude Jar Time Capsule is a charming reminder that if we keep digging, we can find commonalities with anyone—even those who are (or just seem like) they're from a different century than you.
+Gratitude Jar Time Capsule is a charming reminder that if we keep digging, we can find commonalities with anyone—even those who are (or just seem like they are) from a different century than you.

 Script Competition - In the second year of the Script Competition, we received so many quality scripts that it was way too hard to narrow the down the list!
 The four finalists are talented storytellers, no doubt about it.
 And the virtual staged readings feel like watching little plays—the actors who read the scripts do a fantastic job of bringing these beautiful stories to life.